Missing 70-year-old man last seen on Fourth of July, DPS says

-Silver Alert issued for missing 70-year-old man last seen in Litchfield Park
+Silver Alert canceled for missing 70-year-old man last seen in Litchfield Park

 (Photo via Arizona Department of Public Safety)

-PHOENIX — A Silver Alert has been issued for a missing 70-year-old man last seen on Thursday night in Litchfield Park.
+PHOENIX — A Silver Alert has been canceled for a missing 70-year-old man last seen on Thursday night in Litchfield Park.

 Tyrone Perkins, 70, was last seen in the area of Village Parkway and Camelback Road around 9 p.m., according to the Arizona Department of Public Safety.